|

 This

 wine is a big, dark colored, full-throttle Malbec.
-Some of the tanks
+The yields in the

 Big.